Chart Color Schemes

 Ruse is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of Ruse is around 5,678, reflecting an increase of 46 people since the 2021 Census.
-This increase represents a growth rate of approximately 0.8%.
-The latest resident population estimate by AreaSearch, based on examination of the ABS's ERP data release from June 2024 and additional validated new addresses since the Census date, is 5,671.
-This results in a population density ratio of 2,183 persons per square kilometer, higher than the average observed across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 53.0% of overall population gains during recent periods for Ruse.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Ruse statistical area (Lv2) had an estimated population of around 5,735 as of Nov 2025.
+This reflected an increase of 103 people (1.8%) since the 2021 Census, which reported a population of 5,632 people.
+The change was inferred from the resident population of 5,701, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 3 validated new addresses since the Census date.
+This level of population equated to a density ratio of 2,205 persons per square kilometer, which was above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 53.0% of overall population gains during recent periods.

-For future projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase by 182 persons to reach a total population of around 5,860 by 2041, reflecting an overall increase of approximately 4.5% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilised the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations were also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, lower quartile growth of Australian statistical areas was anticipated, with the Ruse (SA2) expected to grow by 180 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.5% in total over the 17 years.

 Frequently Asked Questions - Population